mikl0s/ai_coding_tools/README.md

 > **💡 Tip:** Use version tags to manage your project versions effectively.

 - **🏷️ Versioning:** Tag each completed story for easy rollback and historical reference.
-- **✅ Testing:** Regularly run the [fix-codebase.md](https://github.com/mikl0s/ai_coding_tools/blob/main/docs/fix-codebase.md) to ensure the entire codebase remains stable and passes all unit tests.
+- **✅ Testing:** Regularly run the [fix-codebase.md](https://github.com/mikl0s/ai_coding_tools/blob/main/docs/fix-codebase.md) to ensure the entire codebase remains stable and pass all tests.
 - **🤝 Collaboration:** Share the project plan and outputs with your team for transparency and alignment.

 ---